-We stayed in a standard room during our break at Disneyland Paris.
+We stayed in a standard room at the Newport Bay Hotel during our break at Disneyland Paris.
 Standard rooms consist of two large double beds, en suite bathroom with separate vanity area, wardrobe cabinet/desk, TV, hairdryer, safe and air conditioning.
 If you are lucky, you may be able to get a lake side room, giving you beautiful views of the lake.
 Of course this is available for an extra charge.
 Our view was of the gardens, which we were more than happy with!

 The room decor is simply elegant, with a nautical feel and hints of Disney.
 I loved the wallpaper, showing the characters through port holes.
-The Disney theming is discreet yet still feels fun and exciting!
+The Disney theming at Newport Bay Hotel is discreet yet still feels fun and exciting!
 The rooms sleep up to four/five people so this was perfect.
-At the time of our stay, W was still in a cot.
+At the time of our stay, Missy was still in a cot.
 We still have plenty of space to navigate around the room, so the rooms are spacious.
-We loved our room and found the beds to also be super comfortable too – or that may be due to exhaustion after full days in the parks!
+We loved our room and found the beds to be super comfortable too – or that may be due to exhaustion after full days in the parks!

 The hotel offers several dining areas to choose from.
 There is:

 During our stay, we dined at Cape Cod during our first night.
 This buffet restaurant is perfect as it literally offers everything, from fresh fish dishes, to pasta and delightful salads.
 There is various canapes/small starters to inspire your taste buds and wholesome tasty mains.
 The desserts are all a selection of fruit, chocolate and wonderful mixes of pastries.
-There is even a build your own pancake station which went down a storm with B and W!
+There is even a build your own pancake station which went down a storm with Mr B and Missy!
 We found our meal here to be delicious and I would totally recommend dining here during your stay.
-The price for the buffet is 34.99 euros per adult and 24.99 euros per child.
+The price for the buffet is 34.99 euros per adult and 24.99 euros per child (at time of booking).
 This restaurant is also where you will enjoy a buffet breakfast offering the works!

 During our last two trips, we have visited Newport Bay and used Captain Quarters as a pit stop to recharge our batteries.
 Offering delicious cocktails and savoury snacks, this bar is perfect to relax and unwind in.
 Although small and quiet, the bar is still accepting of children and do lovely kids cocktails with a flashing ice-cube!